Billing Steps for Clinical Diagnostic Laboratory Tests Subject to Anti-Markup Rules

 The billing physician or other supplier must also indicate on the claim that the test is subject to the anti-markup payment limitation.

-See the guidelines at http://www.wpc-edi.com/ for how to show this on electronic claims.
+Consult official guidelines for electronic claims submission on how to show this on electronic claims.

-• In item 32 enter the name, address, and NPI of the performing physician or supplier.
+• In Item 32, enter the name, address, and NPI of the performing physician or supplier.
 If the performing physician provides the service outside the A/B MAC (B) jurisdiction where the billing physician is located, the billing physician must submit its own NPI with the name, address, and ZIP code of the performing physician or other supplier.
+This is a key requirement for **Medicare anti-markup rules diagnostic tests**.

 No payment may be made to the physician without this information unless the statement “No anti-markup tests are included” is annotated on the claim.